btitushopkins-ops/NFL-Blitz-Pro-2027/README.md

   data notes if you're contributing player look-ups.
 - Playbooks are based on the playbooks for the original rosters so a 2027 passing team may have a running team's playbook.
   Fortunately you can select any playbook and audibles if you create a user profile and save it.
-  Play books are decsribed in the game base of of the original team from 2003.
+  Play books are described in the game base off of the original team from 2003.
 - This is a hobby project maintained on a best-effort basis, not an officially supported release.